IntersectMBO/plutus-apps/doc/adr/0010-marconi-indexer-rollbacks.rst

 A. Storage engine

 You can customise the query and store functions which run in some generic monad to use whatever backend is best for the job.
 We currently use SQLite, but that is more for convenience than anything else.

-B. Query intervals

-If you want to specify an interval for your queries (which is highly encouraged) then you need to have in memory (or on disk) sufficient information to reconstruct the state at the given slot number.
-The information required is contained in the event (which includes the slot number).
-By storing more than K events you can extend the query interval as much as you need.
-In extreme, you can store events without ever aggregating and deleting them, in which case your queries can span the whole blockchain.

 Implementation
 ^^^^^^^^^^^^^^